 As a former special agent and forensic investigator for the U.S. Food and Drug Administration (FDA), my heart breaks for hardworking moms and dads trying to do right by their family by buying inexpensive supplements.

 Little do they know that these “bargain” vitamins and capsules are worthless at best, and at worst may cost them and their children their health, and possibly their lives.
 The fact is, it costs money to make quality dietary supplements such as vitamins, protein powders, fish oil capsules, energy bars, herbal blends, or sports nutrition products.

 But if you have no morals and know how truly under-regulated the supplement industry is in America, you can make huge amounts of money selling dangerous counterfeit and expired supplement products.

 How?
-You undercut the price of legitimate supplement companies.
+You undercut the price of legitimate supplement companies, like us at PureClean Performance.
 Cheaper wins.
-And the consumer loses.
+And, you, the consumer loses.

-Now, as a public health advocate and creator of the Primal Power Method, here’s what I want you to know about the vitamins, capsules, and pills that can make or break your health.
+Now, as a public health advocate, creator of the Primal Power Method, and founder of PureClean Performance, here’s what I want you to know about the vitamins, capsules, and pills that can make or break your health.

 There are three main ways that supplements end up on the market at unbelievably cheap prices:

 2. They are useless expired products that have been repackaged as new.